 - Increased education and understanding on how to attain organic certification

-Why Partner with NSF/QAI?
+Why Work with NSF/QAI?

 QAI is one of the largest organic certifiers in North America.
 Our growth over 25+ years means that QAI has the expertise and relationships to help small and medium-sized farms transition to organic certification and thrive in the growing global organic market.

 QAI is customer-focused, providing swift, efficient service and cost-effective, fixed fees.
 By being part of the NSF International family, we can also bundle your transitional and food safety certifications to maximize your cost efficiencies and minimize interference to your operation.

 Your QAI project manager guides you through the transitional certification process which involves five basic steps, whether you produce items at the beginning, middle or end of the supply chain.